-For over 25 years I have worked as a social worker, life coach and therapist with children, adolescents and adults.
+For the last 28 years I have worked as a social worker, life coach and therapist with children, adolescents and adults.
 Since I was a child I knew that I wanted to be a counselor helping others in their time of need.

 At some point in life's journey you may experience a time where you feel you may benefit from some extra support and guidance, let me help you on the road to hope and healing.
 I believe in a mutual therapeutic relationship working together as a team towards the client's goals.
 Starting therapy and sharing issues that have become challenging is a hard and yet courageous step in your healing process.
 As a therapist I am honored to be able to share in this journey and hold the emotions that come with this.